Umask Command in Linux

 /etc/profile file which will affect all users or in a user’s shell configuration files such as

 ~/.zshrc, which will affect only the user.
 The user files have precedence over the global files.

 Before making changes to the

-umask 000 means that anyone will have read, write, and execute permission for on all newly created files.
+umask 000 means anyone has read, write, and execute permissions on all newly created files.